harshsingh11-cyber/new-weather/README.md

 ## Description

-This weather app  provides  pressure, weather conditions, relative humidity, Temp. in different citys, in addition to 4 days in future and hourly weather forecast.
+This weather app  provides  pressure, weather conditions, relative humidity, Temp. in different citys, in addition to 4 days in future weather forecast.

  ## Installation